Renegade4339/HDGreens/readme.md

 Loadout code: `mge`\
 Spawns In: `Armor Bonus spawns`

 A medallion used by the unknown group of mages across planet Earth.
 It is said that it gives off the energies given by the potions found scattered across the battlefield.
+It can be also used to determine the amount of mana stored in you.

 ## Fighter Imp Abilities